 Naidu finds fault with EVM for fear of losing: YSRCP

-Hyderabad, Apr 22: The YSR Congress Party said Andhra Pradesh Chief Minister N Chandrababu Naidu finding fault with EC and other institutions was an indicator of his "fear of losing" the elections and his dream of paving way for his son to take over the reins has been "shattered."
+Hyderabad, Apr 22: The YSR Congress Party said Andhra Pradesh Chief Minister N Chandrababu Naidu finding fault with Election Commission (EC) and other institutions was an indicator of his "fear of losing" the elections and his dream of paving way for his son to take over the reins has been "shattered."

-In a release, Senior YSRC leader Ambati Rambabu accused Naidu of "talking ill" of all the institutions including the Election Commission (EC) and other agencies, finding fault with electronic voting machines (EVMs) and criticising YSRC Chief YS Jagan Mohan Reddy and at every given opportunity.
+In a release, Senior YSRC leader Ambati Rambabu accused Naidu of "talking ill" of all the institutions including the EC and other agencies, finding fault with electronic voting machines (EVMs) and criticising YSRC chief YS Jagan Mohan Reddy and at every given opportunity.

-"His (Naidu's) recent remarks on our party President are ridiculous and show that he has already lost battle and had given up," he said.
+"His (Naidu's) recent remarks on our party president are ridiculous and show that he has already lost battle and had given up," he said.

 Why is EC not agreeing to 50% counting of VVPATs, asks Naidu

-All this reflects his "utter disappointment and the impending defeat" in the (April 11) elections as his dream of making his son (Nara Lokesh) as Chief Minister has been "shattered" with people decisively voting in favour of YSRCP, he added.
+All these reflects his "utter disappointment and the impending defeat" in the (April 11) elections as his dream of making his son (Nara Lokesh) as chief minister has been "shattered" with people decisively voting in favour of YSRCP, he added.

 Alleging that Naidu had "usurped" the party and power from NTR (TDP founder), the YSRC leader said he had kept the founder's bloodline away from it only to promote his son.